-One end of the catheter stays outside the skin and has one or two tubes called lumens.
+One end of the PICC line stays outside the skin and has 1 or 2 tubes called lumens.
 Each lumen has a cap called a needleless connector placed on the end.
-The connectors keep the lumens from leaking and keep air and bacteria out.
+The connectors keep the lumens from leaking.
+They also keep air and bacteria out.
 The connectors allow medicines and fluids to be given without needle sticks.
+Needleless connectors are usually changed every 7 days or more often if needed.

 It may take a few days to get used to the PICC line.
 Your child's arm may feel sore or stiff.
 There may be some bruising.